 If an OPC UA expert is needed please check if the list of registered Consultant experts here: https://opcfoundation.org/about/opc-foundation/experts/

 Criteria for a joint working group

 The OPC Foundation has set some defined rules to enter a cooperation:

 - The companion specification will not address core OPC UA topics; i.e. it does not compete with the core OPC UA technology.

-- The cooperating organization certifies that there is real demand for this model, has resources to develop the companion specification, and can provide a chairman.
-(The chairman may be a member of the cooperating organization or a corporate OPC Foundation member).
+- The cooperating organization certifies that there is real demand for this model, has resources to develop the companion specification, and can nominate a chairman.
+(The chairman has to be a member of any of the collaborating parties).

 - The JWG will coordinate with other working groups that work in similar areas or work on overlapping definitions.

 - The process starts with an “OPC Multi-Org Agreement” (MOCA) and a charter.

 The MOCA shall be based on the OPCF-Multi-Org-Cooperation-Agreement-25MAY2020

 The charter shall be based on the OPC 11050 – WorkingGroup Charter Template